 - 1 medium jalapeno pepper (roughly 1/4 cup chopped)

 - 2 tablespoons lime juice (roughly 1 lime)

 - 1 teaspoon basil paste or fresh chopped basil

 Sweet Chili Aioli*

 Consuming raw eggs may increase your risk of foodborne illness.
 Eat at your own risk.
-Alternatively, you can combine some safe-to-eat mayo with sweet chili sauce for a mock aioli.[br][br]*Alternatively, you can grill the burgers over a gas or charcoal grill.
+Alternatively, you can combine some safe-to-eat mayo with sweet chili sauce for a mock aioli.

 Want more?
 Try out these recipes: